 Scientists from Yonsei University (South Korea) analyzed data from a long-term health study, combining magnetic resonance imaging (MRI) to assess the brain structure of 110 medical workers, including 32 who regularly worked 52 hours or more per week.

-In particular, the left middle frontal gyrus, an area in the frontal lobe that plays a role in short-term memory, attention, and language processing, increased in volume by 19% in the overworked group compared with the standard work group.
+Notably, the left middle frontal gyrus, an area in the frontal lobe that plays a role in short-term memory, attention, and language processing, increased in volume by 19% in the overworked group compared with the standard work group.

 "Pandemic" of overtime work

-“Global analysis from the World Health Organization (WHO) and the International Labour Organization (ILO) shows that excessive working hours are on the rise and account for around a third of all work-related illnesses worldwide,” said Ruth Wilkinson , head of policy and public affairs at the International Organisation for Safety and Health at Work (IOSH).
+“Global analysis from the World Health Organization (WHO) and the International Labour Organization (ILO) shows that excessive working hours are on the rise and account for around a third of all work-related illnesses worldwide,” said Ruth Wilkinson , head of policy and public affairs at the International Organisation for Safety and Health (IOSH).

 Part of the reason comes from the implicit expectations in modern corporate culture, including wanting employees to always be available online, ready to respond after hours, or pressure to complete work after hours.